mmehdig/apl-esslli-19-material/docs/index.md

 You need to specify an image, and two objects in the image, then system proposes word sequence which refers to the objects and their relations.

-This model behind this system is using a pretrained convolutional neural networks to understand visual features and a recurrent neural language model to generate these descriptions.
+The neural network model behind this system is using a pretrained convolutional neural networks to extraxt visual features and a recurrent neural language model to learn contextual embeddings.
+We used sampling with beam search to generate these descriptions.

 Follow this link: [demo.html](https://mehdi.ghanimifard.com/apl-esslli-19-material/demo.html)